 Louisiana State University is better known as “Defensive Back University.”
 While Alabama, Florida and Ohio State fans probably have choice words about what school is the real DBU, the list of elite LSU Tigers both at the college and NFL level speaks for itself — Patrick Peterson.
 Tyrann Mathieu.
 Jamal Adams.
 Greedy Williams.
 Grant Delpit.
 Kristian Fulton.
 Derek Stingley, Jr.

 That’s only a small sampling of past and present LSU defensive backs, and the list only figures to grow with the success head coach Ed Orgeron’s brought to Baton Rouge.
-IMG Academy’s Elias Ricks, the No. 1 CB in America, is committed to LSU for the 2020 season.
-We’re still a few years away from 2022, but DBU is already loading up big-time commitments for its secondary.
+IMG Academy’s Elias Ricks, the No. 2 CB in America, is committed to LSU for the 2020 season.
+We’re still a few years away from 2022, but DBU is already targeting big-time commitments for its secondary.

-Holmes County Central cornerback Khamauri Rogers is only a high school sophomore in 2019, but the 6-foot Mississippi native is already turning heads across the country.
-Rated as the nation’s No. 1 cornerback and No. 8 overall player for the 2022 recruiting cycle, the four-star prospect holds at least 16 offers that include Auburn, Florida, Miami, Mississippi State, Missouri, Nebraska, Ole Miss, Oregon, and Tennessee, according to 247Sports.
+Holmes County Central cornerback Khamauri Rogers is only a high school junior in 2020, but the 6-foot Lexington, Mississippi, native is already an elite national prospect.
+Rated as the nation’s No. 6 cornerback and No. 1 player in the state for the 2022 recruiting cycle, the four-star prospect holds at least 27 offers from D-1 programs including Arizona State, Auburn, Florida, FSU, Georgia, Miami, Mississippi State, Missouri, Nebraska, Ole Miss, Oregon, Penn State, Tennessee and Texas A&M, according to 247Sports.

 Khamauri Rogers Commits to LSU